 Stress Awareness Month has been recognized every April since 1992.
 Learning to cope with stress and finding healthy ways to deal with these situations can go a long way in living a healthy and positive life.
 After all, stress can impact many aspects of your body.

 What is stress?

 Stress is defined as the feeling of being overwhelmed or unable to cope with mental or emotional pressure.
 In light of the economy, small business owners, employees, and consumers have had to pivot operations, behavior, and shopping habits.
 These changes can lead to elevated stress levels.

 Surprisingly, some forms of stress can be helpful.
 It’s an animal instinct imprinted over thousands of years to keep us alert, motivated, and ready to avoid danger.

 However, it’s no secret that too much stress can make us sick, impacting our ability to function well.
-Stress can even bring on or worsen certain symptoms or diseases, research shows, as WebMD’s medical experts.
+Stress can even bring on or worsen certain symptoms or diseases, reported by WebMD’s® medical experts.